api-evangelist/api-pulse/README.md

 - GitHub Issues - Submit an issue with any quesitons or comments.
 - Pull Request - Submit  a pull request making changes you want.
 - Email - info@apievangelist.com - Drop us an email with questions.

+Ideally feedback and questions remain accessible as issues and pull requests, but we understand not everyone will want to work out in the open and invite email communications, but please make sure and check the issues before emailing.